Update: February 27, 2025

 and no risk involved.
 Your community solar membership

 supports the environment while lowering your utility bills.
-Click

-to speak with a Join Solar representative, please contact Michael
+If you would like to speak with a Join Solar representative, please contact Michael

 Borrell at (651)-364-7185 or michel.borrell@joinsolar.org